WHEN A DISAGREEMENT ARISES

-Disagreements between insurance companies and their customers can often be quickly and easily resolved.
-Problems often arise over a simple misunderstanding.
+Disputes between consumers and their insurance companies can often be quickly and easily resolved.
+Problems sometimes arise over a simple misunderstanding.

-The GIO provides services across Canada to consumers to work out problems they are having with their insurance companies before they become protracted or difficult to address.
+GIO is here to help consumers work out issues they are having with their insurance companies before they become protracted or difficult to address.

 Some matters are beyond the scope of GIO services.
 These include: